When your child's treatment stops working

 Support for you and Your Family

-It may be the hardest thing you have to do but changing your focus from treating cancer to letting go can be the best thing for your child.
+It may be the hardest thing you have to do, but changing your focus from treating cancer to protecting your child from treatments that will not help can be the best thing for your child.
 You may be better able to understand what your child is going through, and what your child needs from you, if you are realistic about what is happening.

 You do not have to figure this out on your own.
 Many hospitals and organizations have services to help children and parents cope with end-of-life issues.